Seminar: Astronomy and Astrology in Early Text Cultures

-Presenters, who will speak alongside another contributor treating a different early text culture, are encouraged to engage with theoretical perspectives and across cultural contexts, and to discuss their paper in advance with their fellow speaker for that week.
-These papers will serve as starting points for a discussion with the other participants in each session, which will generate an interdisciplinary and intercultural approach to the material under consideration.
+Presenters will speak alongside another contributor treating a different early text culture.
+They are encouraged to engage with theoretical perspectives and across cultural contexts, and to discuss their paper in advance with their fellow speaker for that week.
+These papers will serve as starting points for a discussion with other participants in each session, which will promote an interdisciplinary and intercultural approach to the material under consideration.

 The sessions are held on Thursdays, from 3:00–4:30PM (UK time), on Zoom.
 To receive the Zoom links, please register via this Google form.
 Other enquiries may be directed to email@example.com.

 Abstracts may be found on the respective sub-pages, accessible via the sidebar.

 Peter John Williams (Cambridge) and Yossra Ibrahim (Mainz)

 Gonzalo Recio (Quilmes) and Luca Beisel (Berlin/Tel Aviv)

 Computational Methods: Ptolemy, Vettius Valens, and the Aryabhatiya